Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom & Dr. Athanasios Pallis

 1. The Digital Transformation of Ports

 Digital transformation challenges organizations to adopt a set of key notions that have an impact on their governance and organization, including which strategies and business models should be implemented.
 These generic corporate challenges can also be found in the logistics industry, shipping, and ports.
 For example, port and logistics companies take on a customer-centric approach by adjusting objectives to include key performance indicators and metrics that measure customer satisfaction and, if necessary, overhauling the business processes that are seen as less efficient.
-Service reliability in a digital era does not only imply that a company can deliver a service, but that it should also do so efficiently, conveniently, and consistently, a concept associated with the ease of doing business.
+Service reliability in a digital era implies that a company can deliver a service and that it should do so efficiently, conveniently, and consistently, a concept associated with the ease of doing business.

 - Lack of trust.
 Organizations are reluctant to share their internal data.
 Trust in data sharing, acquisition, and monitoring needs to be built as most of the data can be perceived as market sensitive.